 John's work on music videos led to him being appointed to design and install the studio lighting for MTV Europe when it first came to the UK.
 John recruited and employed the people who operated the lighting at MTV Europe for the first ten years of its coming to Europe.

-This video was shot in Paul and Linda McCartney's cowshed at their farm in Kintyre, Scotland.
+This video was shot in Paul and Linda McCartney's cowshed at their farm in Kintyre, Scotland on 5 June 1978.
 It was directed by Keith 'Keef' McMillan who portrayed Paul as never before: unshaven and never looking into camera.
 This was a major and brave departure from the clean-cut Paul we had seen in the Beatles.
 The cowshed was turned into a padded cell by hanging duvets on the walls.
 John lit the scene -- and Paul -- with CCT Silhouette profile spots projecting hand-cut gobos of bars, reminiscent of prison bars on the windows.
 Paul told us that, when driving from Kintyre to London, a fan he met at a petrol station had said that he should release this track from the album 'London Town' as a single.
 Although a great rock and roll number, it wasn't Paul's biggest hit but it was the first of many times that John had the pleasure of working with Paul and Linda McCartney.
 Sir Paul is a true great who is completely down to earth, with no hint of an air of grandeur -- a real pleasure to work with.
 The location video facilities were provided by Ewart & Co, engineered by Fred Lucas.
 The camera operator was David Potts.

 This is another video directed by that most creative early exponent of the music video, Keith 'Keef' McMillan.
-It was recorded at Blanford W10 Studios in Ladbroke Grove, London -- a former cinema almost opposite the entrance to Ladbroke Grove tube station.
+It was recorded at Blanford W10 Studios in Ladbroke Grove, London - a former cinema almost opposite the entrance to Ladbroke Grove tube station - on 25 April 1978.
 The young Kate was positioned on a 8 x 6 feet sheet of one inch thick 'Perspex' clear acrylic and lit from beneath, giving the impression of her floating on a cloud.
 John used his own Telefex Fog Filters in the camera.
 His company Telefex hired Fog Filters to the television companies.
 They were mainly used to soften the harsh television pictures somewhat, particularly studio dramas.
 When returned from hire, the finger prints showed that only the lightest grade filters had been used.
 So, for this video, John went to the other extreme.
 This gave a halo which gave the impression that Kate was floating on a sea of light.
 The 'mirror image' effect was not accomplished by digital effects, as would have been the case today.
 Nor did Trilion's LDK3 cameras have 'line scan reverse' switches, as many black and white television cameras had had.
 Instead, Trilion's Chief Engineer, Colin Reynolds, re-soldered the wires to the picture tube yokes!
 Cameramen were David Swan and Barrie Dodd.
 (Note: The YouTube version now linked to has poor sound but OK pictures.)

 John admits that when Keef asked him to shoot this video he thought that 'Blondie' was the name of the lead singer, Debbie Harry!
 He lit her with an enormous amount of backlight (hairlight), to make her hair really glow.
 This is another of Keef & Co's superb productions, recorded at Isleworth Film Studios in West London on 21 August 1978 using crew and facilities from Trilion.
 Click here to see John Henshall's still photographs taken during this production and which are available on the Alamy picture library.

-Another KeefCo production directed by Keef and shot in Ewart & Co's Studio A in Wandsworth, London, in a single day.
+Another KeefCo production directed by Keef and shot in Ewart & Co's Studio A in Wandsworth, London, in a single day on 1 June 1978.
 The opening shot of the breaking lightbulb was done live in the studio -- the lit bulb being swung against a sheet of Perspex -- the same one used on Kate Bush's 'The Man With the Child in His Eyes'.
 The production was recorded on 2-inch videotape.
 The only slo-mo in the 1970s was video disc, used for sport.
 Ewarts did not have this facility, so the shot was sent down-the-line to London Weekend Television who recorded the slo-mo and sent it back down the line to Ewart & Co.
 Special effects were not easy in those pioneering days of music videos.

 Annabella Lwin was one of Malcolm McClaren's discoveries for Bow Wow Wow.
 This is her first solo single -- a great cover of Peggy Lee's standard -- shot on location in Earl's Court, London, a house undergoing renovation in The Boltons SW10 and Ronnie Scott's club in Soho.
-Amazingly, all three locations were shot in a single day and beautifully directed by Phil Davey of KeefCo.
+Amazingly, all three locations were shot in a single day on 10 April 1986 and beautifully directed by Phil Davey of KeefCo.
 Despite the 'hot' look to this video -- shot on 16mm film and telecined direct from the negative. -- it was snowing outside the windows in Earls Court, which were covered with Lee 216 White Diffusion gel and lit with 2.5kW HMIs standing on the pavement.
 Would we be allowed to do that now?
 (Elf'n'safety.)

 John Henshall was shooting 'Wizbit' in Joe Dunton Studios when he received a call from Keef in the afternoon.
 A few hours later he was in the EMI Abbey Road studios (exactly where The Beatles had recorded most of their songs) lighting this alternative version of 'Press' on 16mm film.

 More magic with Keef!
 This clip starts with a long shot of Lympne Castle on a hill in Kent.
+It was shot in June 1979.
 The scene changes from summer to winter.
 Just a 'simple' lock-off shot while the special effects people covered the hillside and castle in 'snow'.
 Linda then rides her horse into shot and dismounts in the 'snowy' castle courtyard.
 'Love Awake' starts with Paul seated paying the guitar by moonlight in the window of the castle, then he joins the group by the fireside.
 Click here to see John Henshall's still photographs taken during this production and which are available on the Alamy picture library.

 John was not aware that this video had been released as the music video for Private Lives because it was recorded in Ewart & Co's Studio A as part of the pilot for a music programme called 'Galaxy' introduced by Kenny Everett and Produced and Directed by Mike Mansfield.
-John lit the incredibly beautiful Grace with a single softlight and Mike shot the whole number in one shot.
+Recorded on 13 August 1980, John lit the incredibly beautiful Grace with a single softlight and Mike shot the whole number in one shot.
 John remembers that Grace loved her lighting so much that she wanted to take him back to her hotel...
 What a wonderful way to die that would have been!
 Click here to see John Henshall's still photographs taken during this production and which are available on the Alamy picture library.